So1ene/my-setup/windows.md

 Press `Ctrl K` then `Ctrl T` and it will open a list of your installed themes.
 Cycle through them with the arrow keys and choose one that you like!

 If you click on new terminal, a powershell terminal will appear with the same styling that you set up.
 Cool feature right?
 You can push to github directly from there!
+Also uing the 'output' tab for the live sass compiler is extremely useful to view errors.

 You are now ready to code!
 You can click on the leftmost icons to travel between 'files', 'search', 'source control' (this is git! you can view your changes here), 'run' (you can run scripts etc, never used it personally), and 'extensions'.